pskowronek/Lightning-camera-trigger/README.md

 ## Hardware

 List of parts you will need:
-- Arduino Nano or similiar
+- Arduino Nano or similar
 - Lightning Sensor with AS3935 (for example SEN0290 by DFRobot Gravity)
-- OLED display SSD1306 (128x32 or similar
+- OLED display SSD1306 (128x32 or similar, resolution can be reconfigured in the code)
 - Optocoupler 4N24 or 4N26, or similar
 - a resistor (~460ohm)
 - 2x tact switch buttons
 - 3.5mm stereo socket (3 pole)
 - 3.5mm->2.5mm stereo (3 pole) cable (for Canon - for others manufactures refer to this [site](http://www.doc-diy.net/photo/remote_pinout/))
-- proto board, connectors etc
+- breadboard or proto board, connectors/wires etc

 ## Software